 The existing wallpaper in your chosen home or apartment can be assumed to have been there for a while: When you move into a house, you can guess that the wallpaper has been there for at least a few years, and sometimes a few decades in older homes.
 Peeling, yellowed or faded wallpaper can be a sign that your wallpaper has been there for longer than it should.

 If you were to paint right over this, it’s likely that you’re going to trap previous dust, debris and other impurities under the paint.
-This can cause an uneven surface, peeling paint and a paint-job that looks like it was only half-way done – and this can show in a few weeks to a few years of doing it.
+This can cause an uneven surface, peeling paint and a paint-job that looks like it was only half-way done.
+This can show in a few weeks to a few years of doing it.

 When wallpaper peels, so will your paint.

 Painting over wallpaper has one more huge drawback that’s enough to give anyone a good reason to avoid doing it.
-If you paint right over existing wallpaper, your paint is only as strong as the wallpaper finish you painted over it – and instead of painting the wall for a long-lasting paint finish, you’ve painted the one thing that was likely going to peel off anyone: The wallpaper.
+Your paint is only as strong as the wallpaper finish you painted over.
+Instead of painting the wall for a long-lasting paint finish, you’ve painted the one thing that was likely going to peel off anyone: The wallpaper.

 When the wallpaper peels off, your paint is going to come off with it.
 That’s not the way to do it.